vishruthb/notes/content/Computer Systems/Operating Systems/🔗 Semaphores.md

 - When at most one, can be used for mutual exclusion (only 1 thread in a critical section)
 - When > 1, can allow multiple threads to access resources

+Essentially, locks only provide mutual exclusion while semaphores can provide mutex **and** coordination, have a counting value, and can remember past signals (unlike [[🔮 Condition Variables]]).

 **Use Cases:**
 - Mutual exclusion - Only 1 thread accessing a resource at a time
-- Event sequencing - Permit threads to wait for certain things to happen
+- Event sequencing / thread coordination - Permit threads to wait for certain things to happen
 # Producer-Consumer with Semaphores
 - `signal(s)` increments s
 	- `s` value is how  many items have been produced